nischita44/boba-oracle/README.md

 ## 💡 Why I built this

 I wanted a tiny, joyful weekend project that uses AI for warmth rather than productivity.
-The Oracle has a persona, baked-in boba knowledge, and a shareable result card — small things that make it feel different from just asking ChatGPT.
+The AI BobaGenie has a persona, baked-in boba knowledge, and a shareable result card — small things that make it feel different from just asking ChatGPT.

 Built in a weekend during a career transition.
-Open source so anyone can fork it, customize the Oracle's voice, or swap in their own boba menu.
+Open source so anyone can fork it, customize the AI BobaGenie's voice, or swap in their own boba menu.

 ## 📜 License